Constant angular velocity: Uses

+200× light micrograph of a LaserDisc copy of The Mind's Eye (1990), showing that the closing credits of the film are physically visible on the disc medium itself.
+Because on a CAV-formatted LaserDisc the adjacent tracks encode the same line in the NTSC video signal across different frames, and because the closing credits scroll vertically at a constant rate, the signal produces a coherent image on the disc.

 Gramophone records have always used CAV, including CEDs which provide video signals.

 Some high-speed CD and DVD drives can use CAV.
 It allows for shorter access times because the rotation speed (angular velocity) does not need to be changed when the laser seeks across the disc, similarly to the magnetic head of a hard disk drive.
 With a given angular (rotation) speed, the linear speed at the outermost track is nearly 2.4 times as fast as that of the innermost track.

 CAV was used in the LaserDisc format for interactive titles; it was also used with special editions of certain films.
 CAV allowed for perfect still frames, as well as random access to any given frame on a disc.
 Playing time, however, was 30 minutes on each side (these discs are also known as "standard play"), as opposed to 60 minutes on each side for CLV-based discs ("extended play").

 CAV is used with the Nintendo GameCube Game disc and Wii Optical disc, the original Xbox discs, and Sega's GD-ROM.